Mindset Transformation: How to Achieve Personal and Professional Success

 c) I am open to learning new things but sometimes hesitate.

-How Do You Handle Setbacks And Obstacles?
+How Do You Handle Setbacks and Obstacles?

 a) I feel discouraged and often give up.